We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The author has 30 years of experience treating anxiety disorders.
 The book also claims to treat mental health conditions such as obsessive-compulsive disorder (OCD) and post-traumatic stress disorder.

-It has an average customer rating of 4.6 out of 5 stars on Amazon and is available for around $15 on Kindle and $23 in paperback.
+It has an average customer rating of 4.6 out of 5 stars on Amazon and is available for free on Kindle and $25 in paperback.

 This book on the CBT approach is a 7-week course that claims to help people manage anxiety and depression by teaching them practical CBT techniques.
 Each week builds upon the approaches an individual learned the previous week.